Banda, Uttar Pradesh: St. Paul's Church (also known as Lal Girja or Red Church)

 St. Paul's Church, Banda is second oldest church of Banda.
 This church was established in the 1911.
 This Gothic Revival style building can accommodate up to 250 worshipers during the time of service.
 This church is biggest church in the city and is the centre of worship from more than a century.
 The church was established to fulfil the spiritual needs of British and Indian Anglican Christians of town.
 St. Paul's Church is an important heritage for the district Banda, as it has seen growth of Banda from the colonial British cantonment to a developing city.
 The church is currently under the control of CNI diocese of Lucknow.

 Transport

 Road transport

-The available multiple modes of public transport in the city are taxis, cycle rickshaws, auto rickshaws.
+Public transport in the city includes taxis, cycle rickshaws and auto rickshaws.
 National Highway 76 (India) passes through Banda which connects it to Jhansi and Allahabad.
-State Highway 92, connects banda to Fatehpur. state highway 76 connects to allahabad.
+State Highway 92 connects Banda to Fatehpur.
+State Highway 76 connects to Allahabad.
 National Highway 86 connects to Kanpur.
 Apart from the long-distance services, there are many services to nearby places within the state.
 There are a number of daily buses to Kanpur, Allahabad, Delhi, Sagar, Lucknow, Jhansi, Khajuraho, in Uttar Pradesh and to many other states.
-You can also reach Kanpur by road Bara Galauli, Pailani Road.